Per Diem Rates 2022: How is Per Diem Taxed?

 Employers can deduct up to 50% of per diem spending for meals and incidentals.
 Lodging expenses are usually completely deductible as long as they are within per diem limits.
 Employers must retain records of the expense reports, but the per diem method usually simplifies their bookkeeping and deductions since they do not need to track every single expense of the trip.

-For sole-proprietors and business owners, utilizing per diem for themselves is a bit trickier.
+For individuals that are self-employed, utilizing per diem for themselves is a bit trickier.
 They can’t use per diem lodging rates at all and must keep track of exact expenses instead.
 They can utilize the meal and incidental rates but, again, can only deduct 50% of the costs. ln most cases, using the actual expense method (i.e. keeping track of every receipt for the trip instead of utilizing per diem rates) involves the same amount of paperwork for business owners as they don’t have to provide receipts for meals that are less than $75 anyway.

 In short, per diems are a great way to simplify travel expenses and bookkeeping for most businesses and employees.
 For business owners and sole proprietors, however, the actual expense method is usually just as simple as the per diem method – something you may consider for your own business-related travel!